 Packing for a festival can be a tricky task.
 Festival Goers everywhere face the same dilemma; what to take to a festival.
 While a few festival essentials such as a tent and your ticket are obvious, there are often a number of must-have items left behind.
 We’ve created a helpful guide to make sure your upcoming festival is the best ever.
 Have a quick look at our festival guide and pack along as you go.
 Whether you're packing for a music festival here in the UK or abroad, many of the items listed will be equally useful.

 Here are a few must-have items for attending any festival.
-Always double check you have these items before setting off.
+Always double check you have all of the essential festival gear before setting off.

 Without a ticket, you will be unable to attend any festival.
 Double check that you have your ticket before leaving.
 If your ticket is on your phone, first check that you do not need to print it off before arriving at the festival.

 The majority of festivals in the UK require proof of age before entering the festival site.
 Even if you are comfortably over the age of 18, it’s a good idea to take proof of age just in case.